Ramón Carrillo: Legacy

 Carrillo was ultimately recognized as the architect of Argentina's modern national health system.
 His name was then imparted to numerous Argentine hospitals and institutions related to public health.
 It is frequently ascribed to the embarrassment Carrillo's model produced in less competent politicians the fact that, afterwards, his biography, ideas, and contributions to science remained generally unknown, except for outlines in neurobiology in which Carrillo took part.
 He likewise left numerous large but incomplete skeletons for several hospitals that were discarded after his resignation, and even as late as 2004.

 His brother Arturo Carrillo, still in hardship and without any official funding, published a biography detailing the magnitude of his achievements and sacrifices, Ramón Carrillo, el hombre, el médico y el sanitarista.
 Professor Daniel Chiarenza also published a biography of Carrillo, El Olvidado de Belém, in 2005.
 By Executive Order 1558 dated 9 December 2005, the Argentine Government decreed the full year 2006 as "Year of Honor to Ramón Carrillo."

 Numerous authors agree that the most important heritage bestowed by Ramón Carrillo were the ideas, principles, and grounding motives which accompanied his deeds.
 "The problems of Medicine as a branch of the State cannot be resolved while health policy is not backed by social policy.
 Similarly, there cannot be an effective social policy without an economy organized to benefit the greater part of the population.
 In the field of health, scientific achievements are only useful when they reach the whole population."

+A new 2,000 peso banknote, due to Argentina's high inflation, has been designed with Carrillo and Cecilia Grierson on the front.